jsf116/Test-Expander/Readme.md

 The following options are accepted:

 - Options specific for this module only are always expected to have values and their meaning is:
+    - **-builtins** - override builtins in the name space of class / module to be tested.
+    The expected value is a hash reference, where keys are the names of builtins and the values are code references overriding default behavior.
     - **-lib** - prepend directory list used by the Perl interpreter for search of modules to be loaded (i.e. the **@INC** array) with values supplied in form of array reference.
     Each element of this array is evaluated using [string eval](https://perldoc.perl.org/functions/eval) so that